 Special Condition No. 1.
 Interaction of Systems and Structures

 The Dassault Model Falcon 7X is equipped with systems that may affect the airplane's structural performance either directly or as a result of failure or malfunction.
 The effects of these systems on structural performance must be considered in the certification analysis.
 This analysis must include consideration of normal operation and of failure conditions with required structural strength levels related to the probability of occurrence.

 Previously, special conditions have been specified to require consideration of the effects of systems on structures.
-The special condition proposed for the Model Falcon 7X is nearly identical to that issued for other fly-by-wire airplanes.
+The special condition for the Model Falcon 7X is nearly identical to that issued for other fly-by-wire airplanes.